kleinschmidt/kleinschmidt.github.io/content/work/_index.md

 weight: 2
 ---

+At [Beacon](https://beacon.bio), I work on neuroscience tool development, data science, and software engineering.

+## Academic work

-Broadly speaking, I'm interested in how the brain manages to efficiently allocate representational resources in a world where the statistics of sensory features changes from situation to situation.
+In my academic work, I was interested in how the brain manages to efficiently allocate representational resources in a world where the statistics of sensory features changes from situation to situation.
 I'm particularly interested in how the **structure** in this sensory non-stationarity makes it possible to adapt to